 In Johnston v Aldridge, feuding fruiterers were embroiled in a planning dispute.
 ‘A’ posted fairly incendiary statements about ‘J’ on his Facebook page.
 Pretty soon, a raft of vitriol was being put up in the comments space, with various persons slamming J as a “greedy little bastard,” a “weasel,” and an “UnAustralian, money grubbing flog!” etc., etc.

-There were thousands of comments, running to 190 pages, and while some of them constituted nothing more than mere vulgar abuse, many of the comments, and the overall imputations, were clearly defamatory.
+There were thousands of comments, running to 190 pages.
+While some of them constituted nothing more than mere vulgar abuse, many of the comments, and the overall imputations, were clearly defamatory.

 An attempt was made by A to argue that he didn’t write these defamatory comments.
 That did not get him off the hook.
-He knew of them, and he could remove them, as he had control of his Facebook profile page.
+He knew of them, and he could remove them as he had control of his Facebook profile page.
 He knew that his post was likely to invite such a response.
-Thus, A was legally liable for the damage to J’s reputation flowing from them.
-The fact that there were lots of comments, and that A might expect to be criticized for removing them, was no defence.
+Thus, A was legally liable for the damage to J’s reputation from the comments.
 J received an award of $100,000.00 in damages, plus costs for Facebook defamation.

 The position is different for a ‘secondary publisher’ or subordinate distributor, who may be able to say he or she was just the conduit for the publication.
-They may be able to rely on the defence of “innocent dissemination,” such as the old case of the newspaper vendor who had no idea the paper he sold contained defamatory content, or, in an online example, the web-page host who provides the online server-address for a page but does not write, administer or control its content.
+They may be able to rely on the defence of “innocent dissemination,” such as the old case of the newspaper vendor who had no idea the paper he sold contained defamatory content, or the web-page host who provides the online server-address for a page but does not write, administer or control its content.

-For further information please contact Peter on 8362 6400 or email Peter Jakobsen.
+For further information about what constitutes Facebook defamation (including comments and posts) or defamation proceedings, please contact Peter on 8362 6400 or email Peter Jakobsen.
 Join our mailing list to receive updates and advice on current issues.